Last Updated on: 30th April 2019, 10:49 am

 Find New Stay-at-home-mom Friends

 Join a moms club.
 Churches, communities and MOMS Club International have support groups for moms.
 Don’t think of them as a bunch of women sitting around crying on each other’s shoulders.
 These are moms in the same position as you.
-Many of them have quit their careers to be home with their children.
+Many of them have quit their careers to be home with their children or are working part-time.
 They often care about the same things you do.

 You will form new friendships and your kids will play together.
-The moms club schedules many fun events so moms can socialize with other moms with their kids present.
+The moms club schedules many fun events so moms can socialize with other moms with their kids present and sometimes without kids for Moms Night Out which, is my favorite!
 I benefited so much from being part of moms groups.
-I was once part of three groups and served as the vice president one one of them.
+I was once part of three groups and served as the vice president one of them.